-Usually, then, you should use the family name and a title (“doctor”, “professor”, “Mr”, “Madam”) to address someone.
+Usually, you should use the family name and a title (“doctor”, “professor”, “Mister”, “Madam”) to address someone.
 Do not switch to first names until you are specifically invited to do so by your host or colleagues.
-Usually, once you begin talking on a first name basis, your friend will tell you which of their names to use.
+And do not worry, once you begin talking on a first name basis, your friend will tell you which of their names to use.

 Hong Kong Culture: Body Language and Small Talk

-It is typical Hong Kong culture to stand close to one another during conversation.
+It is typical in Hong Kong culture to stand close to one another during a conversation.
 However, body contact does not occur.
-Therefore, never hug or kiss another person, or pat someone on the back.
+Therefore, never hug or kiss another person, nor pat them on the back.

 You might experience some Hong Kong culture shock, as you realize that small talk and friendly greetings are not common.
 Do not be offended if the cashier at a supermarket does not strike up a conversation, or if waiters in non-touristic restaurants do not even say “thank you” when you pay your bill.

-Shouting a greeting to a stranger on the metro or at a tram stop is also likely to earn you a few strange looks.
-This is also true of such basic things as holding the door open for a stranger.
+Shouting a greeting to a stranger on the metro or at a tram stop is also likely to earn you a few strange looks, as is something as basic as holding the door open for a stranger.

-If you do strike up a conversation with someone you don’t know well, avoid politics and expressing your opinion freely.
+If you do strike up a conversation with someone you do not know well, avoid politics and expressing your opinion freely.
 This may be seen as vulgar: therefore, communicating with people from Hong Kong culture requires careful attention to what is both said and unsaid.

 Hong Kong Culture: Gifts

 Hong Kong culture dictates that, if you are invited to someone’s house, you should never show up without a gift.
 Flowers, imported spirits, and good quality sweets are all suitable choices.
-Be careful to never present four gifts – “four” means “death” in Cantonese – and try to give three (similar to the word “life”), eight (sounding like the word “prosperity”) or nine (another word for “eternity”).
+Be careful to never present four gifts – “four” means “death” in Cantonese.
+Try to give three (similar to the word “life”), eight (sounding like the word “prosperity”) or nine (another word for “eternity”).